MicrosoftDocs/message-analyzer-docs-pr/message-analyzer-guide/applying-and-managing-viewpoints.md

 From the **Viewpoint Filter** panel, you can **Apply** such filters to a set of messages that is already filtered by the criteria of an applied **Viewpoint**.
 The advantage of using a **Viewpoint Filter** is that it enables you to drill down further to expose messages of interest based on the additionally applied filtering.
 Obviously, the filtering you apply should be relevant to the **Viewpoint** context in which you are working.
 In a typical usage scenario, you might have already applied a view **Filter** to a set of trace results when you realize that you should set the **Viewpoint** to a particular layer so you can focus on a condensed and more relevant message set for your current analysis.
 After you select a chosen  **Viewpoint**, all messages above the **Viewpoint** level disappear.
 Once the **Viewpoint** is set, you can drill down even further to isolate a message or messages that meet the criteria of a **Viewpoint Filter** that you specify.
 Whether you select a built-in or custom-designed **Viewpoint Filter**, you must click the **Apply** button on the **Viewpoint Filter** panel to initiate the filtering action.
 To undo such filtering action, click the **Remove** button on the same panel.

  **Filtering Behaviors**
 The behavior of view **Filters** and **Viewpoint Filters** is similar within the different contexts in which they are applied.
 More specifically, view **Filter** behavior with respect to an entire set of trace results is similar to the way a **Viewpoint Filter** behaves when applied to a **Viewpoint** results set.
-The difference in the **Viewpoint** filtering scenario is that you are able to generate a more precise focus on specific messages of interest *within the context of the applied **Viewpoint***.
-In general, **Viewpoints** enable you to create focus by removing all messages above the **Viewpoint** protocol/s.
+The difference in the **Viewpoint** filtering scenario is that you are able to generate a more precise focus on specific messages of interest <em>within the context of the applied **Viewpoint</em><strong>.
+In general, **Viewpoints</strong> enable you to create focus by removing all messages above the **Viewpoint** protocol/s.
 However, by also applying a **Viewpoint Filter**, you can be even more selective of the messages you are exposing in the **Analysis Grid** or other viewer for analytical purposes.
 The scenario described below may help explain the difference between using view **Filters** and **Viewpoint Filters**.

  **Viewpoint Filtering Example**
 If any top-level message or one of its origins messages in a set of trace results matches the criteria of a view  **Filter**, Message Analyzer returns that top-level message and its origins (stack) when the **Filter** is applied.
 If you then apply a **Viewpoint** while the same view **Filter** is applied, the **Viewpoint** will cause any of the filtered messages that match the **Viewpoint** criteria to appear at top-level in accordance with the applied **Viewpoint's** functionality.
 The following example illustrates the results that occur when you apply a view **Filter**, a **Viewpoint**, and a **Viewpoint Filter** to a set of trace results.